ozguzMete/GSoC2022FinalWorkSubmission/README.md

         * As a bonus, with the new data presentation layer coming with this feature, the removal of empty columns is straightforward
     * Memory-wise problem is addressed [#216#issuecomment-1241965326](https://github.com/genome-nexus/genome-nexus-annotation-pipeline/issues/216#issuecomment-1241965326)
 * The option named **split-output** [#209](https://github.com/genome-nexus/genome-nexus-annotation-pipeline/pull/209), [feaee5a](https://github.com/genome-nexus/genome-nexus-annotation-pipeline/pull/209/commits/feaee5a39249b7f1c93ec92cbe614e866a3a7e8d)
-  * This option produces two additional files based on the value of annotation status of a variant.
+  * This option produces two additional files based on the value of the annotation status of a variant.
 * Fix the metric total runtime [#228](https://github.com/genome-nexus/genome-nexus-annotation-pipeline/pull/228), [c873281](https://github.com/genome-nexus/genome-nexus-annotation-pipeline/pull/228/commits/c873281c15a369dbc5ee9e9bfe51c4eada954513)